section-engineering-education/engineering-education/content/articles/integrating-firebase-database-in-django/index.md

 ![result](/engineering-education/integrating-chart-js-in-django/result.png)

-*Display database data*
+*Render database data*

 ### Conclusion
-To conclude, we have learned about Firebase, and how to integrate the firebase database in a Django app.
+In conclusion, we have learned about Firebase, and how to integrate the firebase database in a Django app.

-In this tutorial, we learned how to use the `Realtime Database`.
+We also learned how to use the `Realtime Database`.
 There are other firebase services you can try out, like authentication.

-You can also check the [Firebase](https://firebase.google.com/docs) documentation for more info on Firebase.
+Check out the [Firebase](https://firebase.google.com/docs) documentation to learn more about Firebase.

-You can check out the full code on [GitHub](https://github.com/shosenwales/django-firebase).
+Link to the full code on [GitHub](https://github.com/shosenwales/django-firebase).

 Happy Coding!